cockroachdb/docs/src/current/cockroachcloud/ccloud-faq.md

 ### Is it possible to assign more than one role to a user in a {{ site.data.products.db }} organization?

 Yes, it is possible, and often necessary, to assign more than one role to a user.
 The default minimum access role Org Member is always assigned to every user as long as they’re a part of the {{ site.data.products.db }} organization.
 Beyond that, every other assigned role is additive to the overall entitlements of a user.
-Best example of this is the initial user who is by default assigned the Org Member, Org Administrator (legacy), and Cluster Admin roles when they create the {{ site.data.products.db }} organization.
+Best example of this is the initial user who is by default assigned the Org Member, Org Administrator, and Cluster Admin roles at organization scope when they create the {{ site.data.products.db }} organization.

 ### Can we follow the least privilege principle by using the roles available in the {{ site.data.products.db }} authorization model?

 Yes, the roles available in the {{ site.data.products.db }} authorization model allow admins to grant only those entitlements to users that are supposed to map to their intended workflows.

-Cluster level roles like Cluster Admin or Cluster Developer allow to perform pertinent actions for one or more clusters, while providing differentiation between admin and non-admin entitlements.
-Whereas, the Organization level roles like Org Administrator (legacy), Org Developer (legacy) allow admin and non-admin access respectively for the entire organization.
+Cluster level roles like Cluster Admin and Cluster Developer allow users to perform pertinent actions for one or more clusters, while providing differentiation between admin and non-admin entitlements.

-{{site.data.alerts.callout_info}}
-In a future release, legacy roles will be deprecated in favor of more fine-grained roles for separately administering organization-level user-management functions, cluster management functions, and billing management functions.
-{{site.data.alerts.end}}

 ### Is the same authorization model used for both service accounts and human users in a {{ site.data.products.db }} organization?

-Yes, for service accounts created after the updated authorization model is enabled for your organization.
-Service accounts created previously continue to use the previous, less fine-grained authorization model.
-See [Service Accounts](authorization.html#service-accounts).
+Yes, service accounts and human users utilize the same authorization model.
+Older service accounts that were created before the new authorization model came into effect may still be assigned the legacy permissions, which can be updated to roles from the new authorization model.

 ### Can I assign a cluster-level role to a few users such that they have the relevant entitlements on all clusters in the {{ site.data.products.db }} organization?

-Yes, an admin could assign a cluster level role like Cluster Admin or Cluster Developer on the entire CockroachDB DB Cloud organization or on one or more specific clusters.
+Yes, an admin could assign a cluster level role like Cluster Admin, Cluster Operator or Cluster Developer on the entire CockroachDB DB Cloud organization or on one or more specific clusters.
 There are two scopes in the authorization model - organization and clusters, with organization being the parent, and clusters being the children in the hierarchy.
 So if an admin assigns cluster level roles at the organization scope, they are automatically applicable on all clusters in the CockroachDB DB Cloud organization.
 Such access should be granted only to users who need to work with all clusters.

 ### If an admin removes all role assignments for a particular user, is that user automatically removed from the {{ site.data.products.db }} organization?